Melanee-Melanee/Speech-Recognition-Chatbot/README.md

 # Speech-Recognition-Chatbot

-Do you like to speak with your computer?!
+Do you like to speak with your machine?!
 So run this code!

 https://github.com/Melanee-Melanee/Speech-Recognition-Chatbot/assets/74653444/b5aeee94-ef43-4366-9bf8-ea2ed0bd9579